-Uveitis generally occurs within the uvea which is the middle layer of the eye and is made up of the iris, ciliary body and choroid.
-Though, this disease is not only limited to the uvea, it can also affect the lens, retina, optic nerve and vitreous.
-Uveitis is a serious condition which requires fast treatment to control the redness and swelling within the eyes.
+Uveitis generally occurs within the uvea which is the middle layer of the eye and is made up of the iris, ciliary body, and choroid.
+Though this disease is not only limited to the uvea, it can also affect the lens, retina, optic nerve, and vitreous.
+Uveitis is a serious condition that requires fast treatment to control the redness and swelling within the eyes.

 Different Types Of Uveitis

 Eye specialists categorize this condition as follows :